pomcho555/cv-pomcho555/README.md

  ### Data Engineer (2019 1 month)
 I worked a huge telecommunication firm as an AI Engineer.
-In there, I create a machine learning model for classify a bad review or not.
+In there, I created a machine learning model for classify a bad review or not.
 The model was installed a new method called VAT at that time.
 It's a semi-supervised learning model.
-Also setup Crawler to collect data for learning with Docker.
+Also I had setup Crawler to collect data for learning with Docker.
 - Tools
     - AWS(only GPU instance)
     - Python3